alessiot89/SuperTurkeysRestoration/README.md

 * Extract the plugin in ShooterGame\Binaries\Win64\ArkApi\Plugins
 * -ActiveEvent=TurkeyTrial must be added at command line to allow the TurkeyTrial crafting using the Super Turkeys WishBones.
 * Setup the Spawn Entries Conteiners to add the Super Turkeys where Dodos, Aberrant Dodos and Jerboas do spawn (see below for each official Map config).
-* Adjust at your will the spawn weight chances for Super Turkes to spawn instead of Dodos, Aberrant Dodos and Jerboas in the config.json or leave them at default.
-Note the values are in normalized between 0 and 1.0, any out of range value will be reverted to default plugin values.

 ## Official Maps configs
 ### The Island